matt-antone/Scorer/memory-bank/progress.md

 - **Splash Screen**: The application starts with a manual splash screen requiring a user to press a "START" button to proceed, rather than an automatic timer.
 - **Name Entry Screen**: The "Continue" button is now always enabled, removing the validation that required users to input names.
 This simplifies the flow for users who accept the default names.
 - **Screensaver**: The application now includes a screensaver that activates after a period of inactivity.
 It displays a slideshow of images from the `assets/billboards` directory and deactivates upon user interaction, returning to the previous screen.
 The slideshow order is randomized, and images transition with a slow fade effect.
+- **Game Resume Flow**: The `ResumeOrNewScreen` now uses a robust initialization pattern, fixing a race condition and ensuring that saved games can be resumed reliably without crashing.

 ## What's Left to Build